 This type of impact doesn’t happen overnight.
 Orbis International, a non-profit working to transform lives through the prevention and treatment of blindness globally, has been working in Ethiopia for the past 20 years to change the way people see.
 Since 1998, Orbis has worked with local partners to train eye care professionals and strengthen health systems—from urban hospitals to rural eye clinics.
 Visiting Orbis clinics in Ethiopia was my first field exposure to Orbis programs as President and CEO, and frankly, I was not prepared for the depth of emotional impact I felt while being there.

-The scale of the global problem is staggering.
+According to AOS, the scale of the global problem is staggering.
 253 million people in the world are visually impaired.
 Seventy five percent of visual impairment is actually avoidable through cost-effective treatment and prevention, but with 89 percent of those who are blind living in low-income settings, access to quality eye care is scarce.

 ORBIS IN ETHIOPIA